FEATHERS: Federated Architecture and Hyperparameter Search: FEATHERS

+Here, $\mathbf{w^*}$ denote model parameters minimizing the training-loss under architecture $\mathbf{a}^*$ and $\mathbf{a^*}$ are the architectural parameters minimizing the validation-loss under hyperparameters $\mathbf{h} \in \mathcal{H}$ where $\mathcal{H}$ is a discreete set of hyperparameter instantiations.
+We solve the above by using a $n$-armed bandit-approach with a strategy similar to $\epsilon$-greedy as shown in Algorithm \ref{algo:FEATHERS_server}. \textbf{(Line 1-2)}: We start of by intializing the parameters, architecture and reward estimates. \textbf{(Line 6-12)}: We then randomly sample $m$ hyperparameter instantiations from a distribution $\pi$ over $\mathcal{H}$.
+For each sampled instantiation one communication round of training is performed using the same weights $\mathbf{w}$ and architecture $\mathbf{a}$..
+This yields an approximation of $\mathbf{a}^*$ and $\mathbf{w}^*$.
+Each client computes its local validation loss before and after performing local training using hyperparameters $\mathbf{h}$ and parameters $\mathbf{w}$ and $\mathbf{a}$.
+The losses are denoted as $\ell^{(c)}_{\mathbf{a}, \mathbf{w}}$ and $\ell^{(c)}_{\mathbf{a}', \mathbf{w}'}$ respectively.
+We compute the reward-signal $r_{\mathbf{h}}^{(e)}$ indicating how well instantiation $\mathbf{h}$ performed in HO-phase $e$ as:

-This is done for each hyperparameter-configuration $\mathbf{h}$ sampled in one exploration round, i.e. we obtain a vector $\mathbf{r}^{(e)}$.
-Each entry in this vector corresponds to one hyperparameter-configuration in $\mathcal{H}$, thus in $\mathbf{r}^{(e)}$ all entries that correspond to a sampled hyperparameter-configuration contain the reward, all other entries are set to zero.
-The rewards obtained in round $e$ are then used to update the reward-estimates $\mathbf{r}$ by, similar to action-value methods known from Reinforcement Learning \cite{Sutton1998RL}:
+In the above equation $v_c $ refers to the weight of each client.
+After testing each sampled $\mathbf{h}$ we obtain a vector $\mathbf{r}^{(e)}$ where each entry corresponds to one hyperparameter instantiations in $\mathcal{H}$: For instantiations $\mathbf{h}$ sampled in HO-round $e$, $\mathbf{r}^{(e)}$ contains the reward, all other entries are zero.
+The reward-estimates $\mathbf{r}$ are then updated using $\mathbf{r}^{(e)}$ by applying the update rule: